JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 # MouseLight Deployment

-This document describes the canonical two-server Workstation deployment for supporting mouse neuron tracing.
-It uses prebuilt containers available on Docker Hub.
-Currently, this deployment does not have the capability of preprocessing raw data.
+This document describes the canonical two-server Janelia Workstation deployment for supporting neuron tracing for the [MouseLight project](https://www.janelia.org/project-team/mouselight) at the Janelia Research Campus and other research institutions.
+This deployment uses Docker Swarm to orchestrate prebuilt containers available on Docker Hub.

+Please note that this deployment does not currently have the capability of preprocessing raw data.
 Instead, it's assumed that imagery will be generated and preprocessed at Janelia and shipped to the remote site for viewing and tracing.
 These data preprocessing tools will be added in the future.

 ## Hardware